 Use the levers so that the connectors on the optional module and the Switch can be disengaged correctly.
 When moving a lever, move the right and left levers slowly and at the same time without exerting excessive force.

-Remove the control and switching unit.
+Remove the basic control unit.
 (Use the levers to remove the unit partway, and then hold the sides to remove the unit the rest of the way.)

-Figure 5-22 Removing a control and switching unit (3)
+Figure 5-22 Removing a basic control unit (3)